stirwg/certificates/draft-ietf-stir-certificates.md

 # JWT Claim Constraints Syntax

-Certificate subjects are limited to specific values for PASSporT claims with the JWT Claim Constraints certificate extension.
-The syntax of these claims is given in PASSporT; specifying new claims follows the procedures in {{I-D.ietf-stir-passport}} (Section 8.3).
-When a verifier is validating PASSporT claims, the JWT claim MUST contain permitted values.
+Certificate subjects are limited to specific values for PASSporT claims with the JWT Claim Constraints certificate extension; issuers permit all claims by omitting the JWT Claim Constraints certificate extension from the certificate's extension field {{RFC5280}}.
+The syntax of the claims is given in PASSporT;
+specifying new claims follows the procedures in
+{{I-D.ietf-stir-passport}} (Section 8.3).
+When a verifier
+is validating PASSporT claims, the JWT claim MUST contain permitted values.
 The non-critical JWT Claim Constraints certificate extension is included in the extension field of end entity certificates